The Treatment Survival Guide To Infertility

 What causes infertility?
 Normally the most common cause of female infertility is an issue with ovulation.
 With males, the most common cause is sperm cells and how they’re functioning.
 Other factors could be:

-In other cases, there is no sign of any causes found.
+In some cases, there is no sign of any causes found.
 This is called unexplained infertility.

-For younger couples in their early 20s to early 30s, the chances of pregnancy is about 25 to 30% during any menstrual cycle.
-However, starting in the early 30s, this number starts to decrease and by age 40, the chances of pregnancy drops to about 10% per menstrual cycle.
+For younger couples in their early 20s to early 30s, the chances of pregnancy are about 25 to 30% during any menstrual cycle.
+However, starting in the early 30s, this number starts to decrease.
+By age 40, the chances of pregnancy drop to about 10% per menstrual cycle.
 Men’s fertility cannot be entirely predicted, however it does decline with age.

 Common factors that affect fertility are factors such as weight.
-A woman who might be overweight, underweight, or exercises too much, may find it’s harder to get pregnant.
+Women who are overweight, underweight, or engage in excessive exercise may find it more difficult to conceive.
 Other factors like smoking and drinking alcohol regularly or at heavy levels may also reduce fertility.
-For men, heavy drinking, smoking and marijuana may reduce sperm count and sperm movement.
+For men, heavy drinking, smoking, and marijuana may reduce sperm count and sperm movement.

 In women, health problems can affect overall fertility such as:

-• Problems with the reproductive organs or hormones
+- Problems with their reproductive organs or hormones

 Doctors For Infertility

 You should seek counsel from your OB/GYN first.
-They may recommend you to an OB/GYN with special training in infertility as a reproductive endocrinologist.
-Men may see a Urologist.
+They may refer you to an OB/GYN who specializes in infertility, known as a reproductive endocrinologist.
+Men may be referred to a urologist for evaluation.

 In women, surgery may be used to: